hoswaymolina/hoswaymolina.github.io/dataprojects/health.md

 ## Cleaning

-I performed some brief data cleaning for some of the columns - some of the data types for numbers ended up as varchars instead of integers, so I wrote some queries using ALTER and MODIFY:
+I performed some brief data cleaning for some of the columns - some of the data types for numbers ended up as varchars instead of integers, so I wrote some queries using ALTER and MODIFY.
+I then wrote a query to return the data types of the columns to confirm the data types:

 <img src="/images/health/clean1_q.png?raw=true"/>
 <img src="/images/health/clean2_q.png?raw=true"/>